-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 h1 tags with

-div.
+div tags.
 For JSX to work, you need to wrap your elements inside a single parent tag.
-This is necessary for JSX to work.
-Take a look at the following example:

 The above code won’t work.
-You’ll get a syntax error telling you must enclose adjacent JSX elements in an enclosing tag.
-Basically, this is how you should enclose your elements:
+You’ll get a syntax error indicating you must enclose adjacent JSX elements in an enclosing tag.
+Something like this:

 const element = <div>